Programs and Health Information You Can Trust

 Hamilton County has leveraged significant local, state, and federal resources to support a strong public health response and vaccination strategy, to provide direct assistance to families through prescription drug discount cards and other community resources.

-Prescription Card Programs
+No-cost Prescription Discount Programs

 Hamilton County Prescription Card Program (Live Healthy Discount Program)